bardyaxy/Restaurants-/README.md

 `restaurants.config.load_zip_codes`.
 The file includes many ZIP codes across the Olympia area.
 You can pass `--zips` with any additional ZIP codes (e.g.
 `--zips 98502`).
 The script displays a progress bar via `tqdm` as it fetches Google results.
+After loading the results it automatically enriches each row with Yelp data when `YELP_API_KEY` is set.
+Pass `--no-yelp` to skip this step.
-Pass `--strict-zips` to drop any fetched rows whose `Zip Code` isn't in the provided list.
+Use `--strict-zips` to drop any fetched rows whose `Zip Code` isn't in the provided list.
 This is useful when Google returns nearby results outside the desired ZIP codes.